 Mahmoud Abdul-Rauf, the former Chris Jackson who pulled himself up from poverty and Tourette’s Syndrome, refused to stand for the national anthem.
 He would not salute the flag.
 He cited being a Muslim.
 He cited black oppression.
 He would not relinquish his beliefs nor re-prioritize.

-It’s difficult to imagine Abdul-Rauf today in the prism of the woke athlete.
-In 1996, Abdur-Rauf was singular, he was alone.
-But he wasn’t stupid nor a reactionary.
+It’s easy to imagine Abdul-Rauf today in the prism of the woke athlete.
+But in 1996, Abdur-Rauf was singular, he was alone.
+He wasn’t stupid nor a reactionary.
 He took counsel from his advisers but after he made the decision to protest the national anthem he was, of course, booed and racially vilified in arena after arena.
 The low hanging fruit of the white supremacy crowd, Go Back To Africa, reigned from the high heavens of NBA arenas.

 The league was tense.
 The NBA had overcome the nefarious N-gger Basketball chants of the ’70’s.
-First Magic Johnson and Larry Bird, and now Michael Jordan, had changed the imagery.
+First Magic Johnson and Larry Bird, and eventually Michael Jordan changed the imagery.
 Abdul-Rauf was bringing to the surface racial hostility David Stern kept dormant in the collective theatrics of his sport.
 Abdul-Rauf had to be stopped.

 But it wasn’t Stern who could do it, who had any impact.
 The white lawyer who dictated over the league was dismissed by Abdur-Rauf as many powerful white men are because their motives cannot be trusted.
 It was the players union Abdul-Rauf compromised with.
 He would stand but he would not sing the Francis Scott Key tribute.
 He would not open his eyes.
 He would put his hand over his heart and pray.
 HIs lips would move in reverence to Allah.
 Paradoxically, the image was just as defiant, Abdul-Rauf’s mouth praying to Allah, not Jesus.
 He was booed more, even as he kept his composure, this Muslim who was a traitor to Caucasia.